 The Field of View (FOV) This represents how much area you see while viewing through the binoculars, not all 8X or 10x have the same FOV which is an important factor when choosing your binoculars.
 Everyone wants to see details and see what's happening around the subject.
 Having a wider FOV makes the experience more enjoyable and also means you don't miss out on the action close by.
 Understanding the FOV can be difficult since it is hard to judge what a 110-degree FOV at 100meters means?
 Lets keep it simple, since you are shopping for Binoculars look for the binoculars with the wider FOV (larger number) at the same magnification.

 The Monarch 7 Binocular Review:

-The Monarch line of binoculars have a great following of fans, you will be hard pressed to find a better pair of binoculars at this price.
+The Monarch line of binoculars have a great following of fans - me included, you will be hard pressed to find a better pair of binoculars at any price.
 The Monarch line bridges the gap between high end more expensive binoculars without sacrificing image and build quality.
 Acquiring a better set of binoculars than the Monarch 7 would require spending near that of $1,000.00.
 The difference is so minuscule as to not really make the justification for buying more expensive optics.
 Nikon's Monarch 7 is the best of what a mid-range binocular can offer and here is why: